cmaximc/GitHub-Repository-Language-Filter/README.md

 ## Prerequisites

 - Node.js installed on your machine
-- GitHub personal access token with the necessary permissions
+- GitHub personal access token with the necessary permissions (your personal token should do the trick)

 ## Configuration